TransKD: Transformer Knowledge Distillation for Efficient Semantic Segmentation: Conclusion

 \subsection{Datasets and Metrics}

-Cityscapes~\cite{cordts2016cityscapes} is a large-scale dataset, which contains stereo video sequences recorded in street scenes from $50$ different cities.
-Cityscapes consists of $2975$ training- and $500$ validation images with annotation and $1525$ test images.
-It is known to assess the performance of vision algorithms for urban semantic understanding.
-For the evaluation metric, we use the mean Intersection over Union (mIoU) score, which is averaged across $19$ semantic classes.
+\textbf{Cityscapes}~\cite{cordts2016cityscapes} is a large-scale dataset, which contains sequences of street scenes from $50$ different cities.
+Cityscapes consists of $2975$ training- and $500$ validation images with dense annotations as well as $1525$ test images.
+It is well known for assessing the performance of vision algorithms for urban semantic scene understanding.
+There are $19$ semantic classes.

-ACDC~\cite{sakaridis2021acdc}, the Adverse Conditions Dataset with Correspondences, addresses semantic segmentation under adverse conditions, \textit{e.g.}, fog, nighttime, rain, and snow.
+\textbf{ACDC}~\cite{sakaridis2021acdc} is a dataset used to address semantic segmentation under adverse conditions, \textit{e.g.}, fog, nighttime, rain, and snow scenes.
 Each adverse condition includes $400$ training, $100$ validation, and $500$ test images, except for the nighttime condition which includes $106$ validation images.
-Tougher and more comprehensive situations, are considered in the ACDC dataset, with the aim to ensure robust semantic segmentation performance in adverse conditions for safety-critical automated driving.
-ACDC has the identical label set of $19$ classes as Cityscapes.
+Tougher and more comprehensive situations are characteristic of the ACDC dataset, as its goal is to validate the quality of semantic segmentation under adverse conditions with the identical label set of $19$ classes as Cityscapes.

-We use mean Intersection over Union (mIoU) over all classes as the evaluation metric in all experiments.
-Further, we also study IoU values of several methods for each class in Cityscapes, and each condition in ACDC.
-To study computation complexity, the Multiply–Accumulate Operations (MACs) value of each method is measured with a fixed image resolution of $512\times1024$.
+\textbf{NYU Depth V2}~\cite{silberman2012nyu_dataset} is an indoor dataset captured by both the RGB and depth cameras.
+It contains scenes of offices, stores, and rooms of houses.
+There are many occluded objects with uneven illumination.
+The dataset includes $1449$ RGB-depth images, divided into $795$ training images and $654$ testing images.
+The images are annotated with $40$ semantic categories.
+We use RGB images in our experiments investigating knowledge distillation.

+\textbf{Pascal VOC2012}~\cite{Everingham2010voc} is a dataset for object recognition competitions.
+The images are annotated with $20$ foreground object categories and one background class.
+We adopt the augmentation strategy in~\cite{Hariharan2011vocaug}.
+The augmented large-scale dataset contains $10582$/$1449$/$1456$ images for training/validation/testing.

+\textbf{Evaluation metric.} The mean Intersection over Union (mIoU) over all classes is a common evaluation metric for semantic segmentation tasks.
+All experiments are evaluated based on mIoU, which is calculated via Eq.~(\ref{eq:miou}):

+where $k$ is the number of classes, $p_{ij}$ is the number of pixels belonging to the class $i$ and classified as class $j$.
+To evaluate the efficiency of TransKDs, we use MMCV\footnote{MMCV: https://github.com/open-mmlab/mmcv} to compute Floating point operations per second (FLOPs) and the number of parameters of our models, Additionally, we use the source code to test the Frames Per Second (FPS) of the models on an NVIDIA GeForce GTX 1080 Ti GPU. .